 EPOS software offers another advantage for business owners.
 Knowing exactly how much of each item is in stock at any one time without having to go through the shelves manually reduces the risk of theft by staff members.
 If each item of stock is accounted for at all times by the EPOS software, and staff members know this, they will be less likely to either take products for themselves, or give products away as freebies.

 If you want to offer certain products at a particular discount or as part of a special offer, with an EPOS system you can enter this information as well as the dates the offer applies, and it will automatically alter the prices on the relevant product lines.
-The EPOS till system means that you can be flexible with pricing and respond to seasonal demands as and when they arise.
+The best EPOS till system in the UK means that you can be flexible with pricing and respond to seasonal demands as and when they arise.

 With an EPOS system, it is possible to see which employee handles each transaction.
 One positive outcome of this is that you will be able to see which members of staff are the most successful and motivated when it comes to achieving sales.
 With such vital data about who is performing the best, you can make an accurate assessment of reasonable sales targets and take steps to encourage other employees to improve their sales figures.